atvs1478/sq/README.md

 ```
 <gpio_1>=Vcc|GND|amp|jack[,<gpio_n>=Vcc|GND|amp|jack]
 ```
 ### Rotary Encoder
 One rotary encoder is supported, quadrature shift with press.
 Such encoders usually have 2 pins for encoders (A and B), and common C that must be set to ground and an optional SW pin for press.
 A, B and SW must be pulled up, so automatic pull-up is provided by ESP32, but you can add your own resistors.
 A bit of filtering on A and B (~470nF) helps for debouncing which is not made by software.

-Encoder is hard-coded to respectively knob left, right and push on LMS and to volume down/up/play toggle on BT and AirPlay.
-There is no complex configuration like buttons (see below).
-Long press is not supported
+Encoder is normally hard-coded to respectively knob left, right and push on LMS and to volume down/up/play toggle on BT and AirPlay.
+Using the option 'volume' makes it hard-coded to volume down/up/play toggle all the time (even in LMS).
+The option 'longpress' allows an alternate mode when SW is long-pressed.
+In that mode, left is previous, right is next and press is toggle.
+Every long press on SW alternates between modes.

 Use parameter rotary_config with the following syntax:

 ```
-A=<gpio>,B=<gpio>[,SW=gpio>]
+A=<gpio>,B=<gpio>[,SW=gpio>[,volume][,longpress]]
 ```

+HW note: all gpio used for rotary have internal pull-up so normally there is no need to provide Vcc to the encoder.
+Nevertheless if the encoder board you're using also has its own pull-up that are stronger than ESP32's ones (which is likely the case), then there will be crosstalk between gpio, so you must bring Vcc then.
+Look at your board schedmatic and you'll understand that these board pull-up create a "winning" pull-down when any other pin is grounded.

 ### Buttons
 Buttons are described using a JSON string with the following syntax